What do lenders look for in a home loan application?

 Deposit for first home buyers

-Next home buyers
+Deposit for Next home buyers

 Deposit for investment property buyers

-Some non-bank lenders will assist a client with less than 20% deposit for a new build investment property, however the ‘difference’ in deposit needs to be made up via a external loan (which the lender can organise as a separate loan).
+Some lenders accept an investor with less than a 20% deposit for a new-build investment property.
+However, the ‘difference’ in deposit must be made up via an external loan (which you can organise as a separate loan).
 This would be factored in for servicing purposes.
-To qualify under these circumstances, the new build would need to have the title and code of compliance certificate issued and purchase settled within 90 days following loan approval.

 How much income do you need to get a mortgage?

 The calculator will then tell you what your repayments would be.
 If your income doesn’t perfectly match the bank’s requirements, don’t panic.
-Non-bank lenders have a different criteria and can often accommodate applicants that the banks decline.
+Non-bank lenders have different criteria and can often accommodate applicants that the banks decline.

 How does my credit score impact my home loan application?